 Below are links to some samples of publicly available English translations I have produced in the social sciences, environmentalism, and literature.
 For comparison, I have also provided the link to the text in the original language, when available.
 If you think your translation needs and my translating services would be a good match, I encourage you to contact me here.

 “Illusion and Value, or Marcel Mauss on Alienability and Inalienability,” by Marcos Lanna.
-Tipití: Journal for the Society for the Anthropology of Lowland South America 14 (2016).
-Translated from Portuguese.
-English
+Tipití: Journal for the Society for the Anthropology of Lowland South America 14, 2016.
+Translated from the Portuguese.
+English translation

 REDD in Brazil: A Focus on the Amazon.
 Principles, Criteria, and Institutional Structures for a National Program for Reducing Emissions from Deforestation and Forest Degradation—REDD.
 Brasília, Brazil: Center for Strategic Studies and Management in Science, Technology and Innovation (CGEE), 2011.
-English; Portuguese
+English translation; Portuguese

 “Ethnogeography and Resource Use among the Yanomami,” by Bruce Albert and François-Michel Le Tourneau.
-Current Anthropology 48 (2007).
-Translated from French.
-English
+Current Anthropology 48 (4), 2007.
+Translated from the French.
+English translation